dorian3343/Scaffold/docs/external/component's.md

     # model -> Attaches data handling to a controller, read up on them at the 'Model' section.

+    # verb -> Only allows requests pf this request type / request method
     # cors -> Sets a cors header value
     # cache -> Sets a cache-control header value
 ```